ARISE-Initiative/robosuite/docs/modules/objects.md

 ```

 ## Creating a XMLObject
 One can use MuJoCo MJCF XML to generate an object, either as a composition of primitive [geoms](http://mujoco.org/book/modeling.html#geom) or imported from STL files of triangulated [meshes](http://www.mujoco.org/book/modeling.html#mesh).
 An example is `robosuite.models.objects.xml_objects.BreadObject`.
-Its [python definition](../../../robosuite/models/objects/xml_objects.py#L41) is short.
+Its [python definition](https://github.com/ARISE-Initiative/robosuite/blob/master/robosuite/models/objects/xml_objects.py#L49) is short.
 Note that all `MujocoXMLObject` classes require both a `fname` and `name` argument, the former which specifies the filepath to the raw XML file and the latter which specifies the in-sim name of the object instantiated.
 The optional `joints` argument can also specify a custom set of joints to apply to the given object (defaults to "default", which is a single free joint).
+Additionally, the type of object created can be specified via the `obj_type` argument, and must be one of (`'collision'`, `'visual'`, or `'all'`).
+Lastly, setting `duplicate_collision_geoms` makes sure that all collision geoms automatically have an associated visual geom as well.
 Generally, the normal use case is to define a single class corresponding to a specific XML file, as shown below:
 ```python
 class BreadObject(MujocoXMLObject):
     def __init__(self, name):